YOU WON’T HEAR A THING! YOU’LL HEAR EVERYTHING!

 (Studio 1)

-This craft activity involves audience members creating collage works for two pianos.
-Near the stage are tables with craft supplies (paper, scissors, ink, white out, etc.) and the audience is invited to create their musical collages and submit them for performance by the two pianists.
-There will be instructions, examples and bins of loose sheet music nearby that can be cut and pasted.
+This craft activity involves creating collage works for two pianos.
+Using the provided craft supplies (paper, scissors, markers, etc.), the audience is invited to create their musical collages and submit them for performance by the two pianists.
+There are bins of loose sheet music nearby that can be cut and pasted.
 Pianists will interpret the scores in any number of ways (e.g. upside down, rotating the pages, choosing to skip or repeat material).
 All submitted pages will be collected into a commemorative book from this year’s event.

 John Cage happily laughing.